IuriiKobein/ssg-structure-light/README.md

 Both algorithms have CPU(scalar) and GPU(CUDA) implementation.

-# Usage via CLI test images
+# Usage via CLI with precaptured test images

 3d reconstruction algorithm based on structured light algotirhm using 2 different algorithm for phase unwraping: